bueler/p4pdes/c/README.md

 p4pdes/c/
 =========

-C codes which support a book on using PETSc for PDEs.
+This directory contains C codes which support the book _PETSc for PDEs_.

   * I will maintain and support these example codes in the long term.